vmware/terraform-provider-vcfa/TROUBLESHOOTING.md

 ```

 Verify that the `user` and `password` arguments in the VCFA provider configuration are correct and try again.
+Also, verify that `org` is correctly set and the provided user has enough permissions to access that Organization.

 If you are using an API Token, verify that it is valid and not expired.
 Set a valid token in `api_token`.

 If you are using an API Token from `vcfa_api_token`(https://github.com/vmware/terraform-provider-vcfa/blob/main/providers/vmware/vcfa/latest/docs/resources/api_token), verify that it is valid, not expired and the syntax is correct.
 Set a valid token file in `api_token_file`.

+### 403 Forbidden

+In VCFA, some entities return